 Corn futures are trading lower at midday.
 The market is being pressured by renewed concern about the global economy and the debt crisis in Europe.
 Sharp losses in the stock market and crude oil and strength in the dollar are weighing on prices.
 Warm and dry weather has sparked some weather concern as the corn crop moves into pollination.
 While forecast still call for some hot and dry conditions, a prolonged period of unfavorable weather is not expected.
 September is 5 1/4 cents lower at $6.37 and December is 6 1/4 cents lower at $6.30 3/4.

-Soybean futures were mixed on Monday.
-The market held in a fairly tight range as traders geared up for the Supply/Demand report due out Tuesday morning.
-Rally attempts were limited by sharp gains in the dollar and weakness in the stock market and crude oil.
+Soybean futures are higher at midsession.
+The market remains in its recent range as traders gear up for the Supply/Demand report due out Tuesday morning.
+But gains are being limited by sharp gains in the dollar and weakness in the stock market and crude oil.
 USDA will update crop condition ratings this afternoon.
 Traders are looking for them to be near unchanged from last week as most crops had plenty of moisture to withstand the recent hot and dry weather.
-August closed 1/4 of a cent lower at $13.46 1/2 while November was 1/2 of a cent higher at $13.47.
+August is 2 cents higher at $13.48 3/4 and November is 3 1/2 cents higher at $13.50.